webarchi/pim-docs/cookbook/import_export/create-custom-step.rst

 For instance, at the end of an export you may want to send a custom email, copy the result to a FTP server or call a specific URL to report the result.

-Let's see how to go further by creating a custom step which sends a notification to a URL when a product export is finished.
+Let's see how to go further by creating a custom step which sends a notification to an URL when a product export is finished.

 Create our Step
 ---------------